irinaexzellent/AGING_METAL_PROJECT/README.md

 Implemented in the project:
 1. dynamic creation of tables and output using DataTables;
 2. dynamic generation of forms;
-3. adding data to tables.
+3. adding and editing data to tables.

 # TECHNOLOGIES USED